SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 ### Notes on Results
-- At this point in testing only one model was used; results may differ on bigger models, and more testing needs to be done.
+- At this point in testing only one model was used; results may differ on bigger models as indecated with the decop test, and more testing needs to be done.
 - We didn't yet have a chance to test all methods.

 ## Apendix: Alternate Methods